C. J. Box

-Charles James Box Jr. (born 1958) is an American author of more than thirty novels.
-Box is the author of the Joe Pickett series, as well as several stand-alone novels, and a collection of short stories.
+Charles James Box Jr. (born November 9, 1958) is an American author of more than thirty novels.
+Box is the author of the Joe Pickett series, as well as several standalone novels, and a collection of short stories.
 The novels have been translated into 27 languages.
 Over ten million copies of his novels have been sold in the U.S. alone.
 The first novel in his Joe Pickett series, Open Season, was included in The New York Times list of "Notable Books" of 2001.
 Open Season, Blue Heaven, Nowhere to Run, and The Highway have been optioned for film and television, the latter being adapted into the television drama series Big Sky, which debuted in November 2020.
 In March 2016, Off the Grid debuted at #1 on The New York Times Best Seller list.
-In 2021, Paramount Television Studios began production of a ten episode television adaption of Box's Joe Pickett novels, featuring actor Michael Dorman as Joe Pickett, to air exclusively on the Spectrum cable television service in the U.S. The subsequent series was renewed for a second season in February 2022.
+In 2021, Paramount Television Studios began production of a ten episode television adaptation of Box's Joe Pickett novels, featuring actor Michael Dorman as Joe Pickett, to air exclusively on the Spectrum cable television service in the U.S. The subsequent series was renewed for a second season in February 2022.